dfuse-io/ice/TUTORIAL.md

 ![screenshot of the enable blockchain button](screenshots/08-anchor-enable-ice-button.png 'Click on the "Enable 1 Blockchains" button')

+The ICE network is now enabled within Anchor.

+### 10. Importing Key Pairs in the Wallet

-The ICE network is now enabled.
-Next, follow these next steps to import our key pairs to the wallet:
+Now that we've added our new chain to the wallet, we'll want to use it to import keys and accounts inside the wallet.Next, follow these next steps to import our key pairs to the wallet:

 1. Select `Tools` from the left-side menu
 2. Under the `Security` table, select `Manage Keys`